amit221/mongodb-denormalized-data-sync/README.md

 <h4>SDK</h4>

-You can look at the <a href='https://github.com/amit221/mongodb-denormalized-data-sync/tree/master/example'>example</a> on github
+You can look at the <a target='_blank' href='https://github.com/amit221/mongodb-denormalized-data-sync/tree/master/example'>example</a> on github

 <h5>Install</h5>